MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

    allowing the nodupe cache to be kept uptodate.

  * api defined to build notification messages from file data regardless of notification message format.

+ * get is gone, poll uses accept like any other component.

  * returns a list of notification messages to be filtered and posted.